- Garden / Landscaping / Patio — 234

 Checking Things through with an Experienced Eye

 As luck would have it, the surveyor we chose to conduct the report had been given the same task further down our road the year before, so they knew exactly what they were looking for.
 They determined that the wall – and both properties in general – were structurally sound and safe enough for the extension to proceed.
 If this hadn’t been the case, we would have had to undertake structural reinforcement work or ditch the project entirely, which would have been very frustrating.
-By having an experienced surveyor with first-hand local knowledge check through everything and give us the all clear, this worked to allay any worries we would have about proceeding with the extension in the first place.
+By having an experienced surveyor with first-hand local knowledge check through everything and give us the all-clear, this worked to allay any worries we would have about proceeding with the extension in the first place.

 Who Should Pay?

 It was decided between us that, as we had planned the initial extension and wanted to improve upon the property ourselves, we should be the ones to pay for the work, though this isn’t always the case.
-It can depend a lot on the intentions of each property owner as in many cases the party wall award will come about as a result of one party attempting to improve upon their own property.
+It can depend a lot on the intentions of each property owner as in many cases the party wall award will come about as a result of one party attempting to improve upon their property.

 One such example of both parties paying for the works to be done could be as a result of structural work which is needed and essential for the safety of both houses.
-It might then be decided that the cost is split equally between the two, or that one set of owners will pay more if the weakness is primarily on their side or caused by their own neglect.
+It might then be decided that the cost is split equally between the two, or that one set of owners will pay more if the weakness is primarily on their side or caused by their neglect.
 A lot of it is simply down to common sense but it is worth bearing in mind if you enter into negotiations expecting to pay a certain amount and then having to pay in excess because the party wall in and of itself may be in danger.

-In the Event of Damages occurred
+In the Event of Damages Occurred

 The party wall award also established that we would be responsible for any damage which occurred as a result of our extension, which, again, was fair enough.
-As it happened, the entire project went smoothly and our extension looks great, and we didn’t need to pay for any extra damage at all, so it worked out very well for us and our neighbours!
+As it happened, the entire project went smoothly and our extension looks great, and we didn’t need to pay for any extra damage at all, so it worked out very well for us and our neighbors!

-It is always best to be safe rather than sorry in these situations, as if we had not agreed to pay damages, this may have led to complications further down the line and even animosity between us and our neighbours.
+It is always best to be safe rather than sorry in these situations, as if we had not agreed to pay damages, this may have led to complications further down the line and even animosity between us and our neighbors.
 At the end of the day, it is often not worth the trouble of making a Party Wall Award a more difficult affair, just for the sake of saving a little bit of money.
 By making sure that everything is done to the book, you can help to avoid potential lawsuits and property defects occurring as a result.
-Best of luck with your own property endeavours, whether you are getting the party wall inspected as a part of routine maintenance, or attempting to make extensions and renovations on your existing property.
+Best of luck with your property endeavors, whether you are getting the party wall inspected as a part of routine maintenance, or attempting to make extensions and renovations on your existing property.

 Most Recent Articles